Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Depression & Loneliness.md

 There’s also the matter of how long loneliness and depression last.

 Loneliness can come and go or only last a short while.
 It can also last longer, depending on your situation.
-A diagnosis of depression, on the other hand, means you’ve experienced symptoms for at least 2 weeks, Sehat clarifies.
+A diagnosis of depression, on the other hand, means you’ve experienced symptoms for at least 2 weeks.

 The best way to know if what you‘re experiencing is loneliness or symptoms of depression is to reach out to a mental health professional.